operator-framework/operator-registry/docs/design/operator-bundle.md

 Flags:
-  -c, --channels string    The list of channels that bundle image belongs to -e, --default string     The default channel for the bundle image -d, --directory string   The directory where bundle manifests are located.
+  -c, --channels string    The list of channels that bundle image belongs to -e, --default string     The default channel for the bundle image -d, --directory string   The directory where bundle manifests for a specific version are located.
   -h, --help               help for generate
   -p, --package string     The name of the package that bundle image belongs to

+  Note:
+  * All manifests yaml must be in the same directory.
 ```

 The `--directory/-d`, `--channels/-c`, `--package/-p` are required flags while `--default/-e` is optional.